City of Port Adelaide Enfield

 |City of Port Adelaide Enfield||2016||2011||Change|

-In 2016, there were 5,170 resident workers who caught public transport to work (train, bus, tram or ferry) in City of Port Adelaide Enfield, compared with 37,679 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 5,223 resident workers who caught public transport to work (train, bus, tram or ferry) in the City of Port Adelaide Enfield, compared with 37,886 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the resident workers of the City of Port Adelaide Enfield and South Australia were:
+The major differences between the method of travel to work of the resident workers in the City of Port Adelaide Enfield and the South Australia workforce were:

-- A larger percentage of resident workers travelled to work by Bus (7.4% compared to 4.7%)
+- A larger percentage of resident workers who travelled by bus (7.4% compared to 4.7%)

-- A smaller percentage of resident workers travelled to work by Worked at home (2.5% compared to 4.4%)
+- A smaller percentage of resident workers who worked at home (2.5% compared to 4.4%)

-- A smaller percentage of resident workers travelled to work by Did not go to work (9.6% compared to 10.7%)
+- A smaller percentage of resident workers who did not go to work (9.6% compared to 10.7%)

-- A smaller percentage of resident workers travelled to work by Walked only (1.7% compared to 2.8%)
+- A smaller percentage of resident workers who walked only (1.7% compared to 2.8%)

-The largest changes in the method of travel of work of the resident workers in the City of Port Adelaide Enfield between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in the City of Port Adelaide Enfield between 2011 and 2016 were: